 Adherence to Privacy Laws and Practices

-Convention Data Services recognizes principles and requirements of international and domestic privacy acts including but not limited to General Data Protection Regulation (GDPR), California Consumer Privacy Act, CAN SPAM, Mexico, Canadian Anti-Spam Law, OPPA, Fair Information Practices, and Nevada privacy laws through our Privacy and Data Protection Policy.
+Convention Data Services recognizes principles and requirements of international and domestic privacy acts including but not limited to General Data Protection Regulation (GDPR), California Consumer Privacy Act, CAN SPAM, Mexico, Canadian Anti-Spam Law, OPPA, Fair Information Practices, Nevada privacy laws and Personal Information Protection Law of the People’s Republic of China (PIPL) through our Privacy and Data Protection Policy.

 Convention Data Services